 At the same time, the White House has scrapped a bill that would’ve been disastrous for PBMs.
 And now the outlook on that side of the business is also improving significantly.

 In response to these positive developments, CVS stock has rallied well past $70 since it’s mid-2019 plunge.
 This rally is just getting started.
 The stock is still cheap, the yield is still big, the outlook is still improving and the upward momentum is very real.
 As such, CVS stock appears to be in the first few innings of a huge breakout.

 Dividend History: The dividend has consistently increased over the past 51 years.

 Last, but not least, we have a blue-chip retail giant that is absolutely on fire today: Target (NYSE:TGT).

 The story at Target is pretty simple.
 A few years back, the mainstream emergence and adoption of e-commerce caused a traffic exodus out of Target stores.
 For a short period of time, Target struggled.
 Then, Target adapted.
 It built out a big e-commerce operation, refreshed stores to be more tech-savvy, built out omnichannel capabilities, expanded in-store and online offerings and much more.

 In a nutshell, Target became the quintessential, modern omnichannel retailer that leveraged technology to optimize customer convenience in every way possible.

 It worked.
 Over the past few years, Target has fired off its best numbers in a decade.
 We are talking decade-best sales growth, comparable sales growth, online sales growth and traffic growth.
 At the same time, margins have been largely stable, so profit growth has been equally robust.
 TGT stock has naturally rallied big in response to this operational excellence.

-TGT stock is a stable dividend stock which should stay in rally mode for the foreseeable future.
+TGT stock is a stable dividend stock that should stay in rally mode for the foreseeable future.